ManzanitaCycles/Manza-v3/src/blog/bikepacking-bike-collin.md

 We pushed the chainstays to 445mm to add more comfort.
 The long chainstays will also provide heel clearance if Collin uses rear panniers.

+{% img "4c67dff3-0e28-4b92-aff3-4f7a9fe9910f", "BikeCAD design for Collin's bike", "full-bleed" %}

 We chose a 68º head tube angle and a fork with a 55mm offset.
-The extra fork offset keeps the wheel flop in check, so when the bike is loaded with weight on the fork, it won't overwhelm the steering.
+The extra fork offset keeps the trail in check, so when the bike is loaded with weight on the fork, it won't overwhelm the steering.

 The shallow head tube angle combined with a 50mm stem and swept-back bars allowed me to increase the bike's front center.
 The larger front triangle provides more space for a full-frame bag, a nice feature for a smallish frame.